finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New - v1.73
-- Game-Play: Snap to Grid in Play Area
+- Game-Play: Snap to Grid in Play Area parallel imports and adaptive performance and code coverage

 ## Active Sprint
 - Bug-Fix: Cards dissappearing and duplicating in multiplayer